telerik/xaml-docs/controls/radgridview/filtering/programmatic.md

 	countryFilter.DistinctFilter.AddDistinctValue("Finland")
 	countryFilter.DistinctFilter.AddDistinctValue("Pakistan")

-	' This is the same as the end user configuring the upper field filter. ' countryFilter.FieldFilter.Filter1.[Operator] = FilterOperator.Contains
+	' This is the same as the end user configuring the upper field filter. countryFilter.FieldFilter.Filter1.[Operator] = Telerik.Windows.Data.FilterOperator.Contains
 	countryFilter.FieldFilter.Filter1.Value = "land"
 	countryFilter.FieldFilter.Filter1.IsCaseSensitive = True

-	' This is the same as the end user changing the logical operator between the two field filters. ' countryFilter.FieldFilter.LogicalOperator = FilterCompositionLogicalOperator.[Or]
+	' This is the same as the end user changing the logical operator between the two field filters. countryFilter.FieldFilter.LogicalOperator = Telerik.Windows.Data.FilterCompositionLogicalOperator.[Or]

-	' This is the same as the end user configuring the lower field filter. ' countryFilter.FieldFilter.Filter2.[Operator] = FilterOperator.Contains
+	' This is the same as the end user configuring the lower field filter. countryFilter.FieldFilter.Filter2.[Operator] = Telerik.Windows.Data.FilterOperator.Contains
 	countryFilter.FieldFilter.Filter2.Value = "stan"
 	countryFilter.FieldFilter.Filter2.IsCaseSensitive = True

-	' Resume the notifications to force the data engine to update the filter. ' countryFilter.ResumeNotifications()
+	' Resume the notifications to force the data engine to update the filter. countryFilter.ResumeNotifications()
 {{endregion}}

 #### __Figure 1: Pre-filtered RadGridView__